martinjameswhite/ZeldovichRecon/README.md

 There is a version, zelrecon_ctypes.cpp, which is designed to be called from Python using the ctypes library.
 The wrapper "zelr.py" gives an example [you need to edit it to set paths correctly].
 When compiling the code under g++ I use -O -funroll-loops -fopenmp -shared -fPIC.
+This code is not being kept up-to-date and should be considered **deprecated**.

 Finally, there is a version which implements the "ZEFT" formalism of ``A Lagrangian effective field theory'' [arxiv:1506.05264]